 Option 1:

-Establish a forwarding tunnel between source PSA and target PSA to avoid loss of uplink packets that are transferring between UL CL and source PSA.
-SMF may also instruct UL CL to send an End Maker between UL CL - source PSA - target PSA to ensure in-order UL transferring on target PSA.
+Establish a forwarding tunnel between source PSA and target PSA to avoid loss of uplink packets that are transferring between (target) UL CL and source PSA.
+SMF may also instruct (target) UL CL to send an End Maker between (target) UL CL - source PSA - target PSA to ensure in-order UL transferring on target PSA.

 This option can ensure packet lossless and in-order delivery within 5GS.